AsielElaouare/Portfolio/content/english/pages/learning-paths.md

   - title: "Entity–relationship modeling"
     image: "/images/gallery/1_pMIqOb1WaLSIaVbk5PQ5jA.png"
     content: "Building on my IT background, I mastered Entity-Relationship Diagram (ERD) modeling to enhance my database design skills.
 I learned to create precise ERDs, representing database structures clearly and ensuring data integrity.
 This expertise allowed me to translate business requirements into robust and scalable database schemas, facilitating efficient communication with stakeholders and developers.
 My proficiency in ERD modeling has become a key asset in designing effective database solutions."

+  - title: "Web Design"
+    image: "/images/gallery/download.jpeg"
+    content: "Currently focused on building strong web design skills by studying the principles of user-centered design, usability, and interface patterns.
+The learning path includes reading Designing Interfaces by Jenifer Tidwell, a foundational book that explores effective design patterns for creating intuitive and engaging user experiences.
+Key topics include layout design, navigation models, form usability, and visual hierarchy.
+The goal is to develop a deep understanding of what makes interfaces not just functional, but delightful and efficient for users."

   - title: "Interaction Design"
     image: "/images/gallery/Interaction_design_book.png"